Darshan I/O profiler¶

 Excessive computing on login nodes harms other users

-Please submit a job or use the interactive queue if you plan to parse several logfiles, because it may impact other users' experience and workflows on login nodes.
+Please submit a batch job or use the interactive QOS if you plan to parse several Darshan log files, because it may impact other users' experience and workflows on login nodes.

 To produce a PDF report you need to first load the texlive